wenwen-dev/2600-wenwenwang/README.md

 ### MongoDB Schema

-- Food (is also a sub Schema of Cuisine)
+- Food (name, description, cuisine)
-- Restaurant
+- Restaurant (name, neighborhood, cuisine, has Michelin Star, location on map)
-- Cuisine
+- Cuisine (name)
+- Neighborhood (using a map API)(name, coordinates)

-### User Interface
+### UI/API

-- Food name
-- Restaurant (as ref.)
-- Cuisine type
+- /foods

-- Travel time (from where?)
+  - GET / [get all food]
+  - GET /cuisine [get foods of a particular cuisine]
+  - POST / [create a new food]

-- Description
+- /restaurants

+  - GET / [get all restaurants]
+  - GET /:restaurant [get all foods of a restaurant, location, cuisine]
+  - GET /:cuisine [get all restaurants of a particular cuisine]
-- Checkbox: Michelin Star
+  - GET /:michelin [get all restaurants with Michelin star]

-- (optional: location shown on map)
+- /cuisines
+  - GET / [get all cuisines]